-- Instructors should use this document to align their learning objectives to the correct course level. - The suggested amount of learning objectives is 1-2 for each course hour to reflect the actual time on task. - The objectives chosen for a course must align with the chosen course level when entering or renewing a course. - If multiple objectives are chosen with different aligned course levels, the instructor may choose the highest course level aligned.
+- Instructors should use this document to align their learning objectives to the correct course level - The objectives chosen for a course must align with the chosen course level when entering or renewing a course. - If multiple objectives are chosen with different aligned course levels, the instructor may choose the highest course level aligned. - o If course level C1 is selected, all objectives must also be C1 - o If course level C2 is selected, there will be mostly C2 objectives with some C1 objectives possible. - If course level C3 is selected, there will be mostly C3 objectives with some C1 and C2 objectives possible. - For every hour of professional development, only select 1-2 objectives.
+For example, if a training is two-hours, 2-4 objectives will be selected in total.